Tuesday, February 07, 2012

 New piece.
 I really hate those Miller Lite commercials, but it's definitely bigger than just that.
 Felt good to talk about it on stage.
-This is one of the first performances of this piece, and it'll probably be polished some and hopefully filmed more professionally at some point.
-But I wanted to post it now.

 On a side note, I know there are a ton of spoken-word pieces out there about masculinity.
 I've got this one too.
 But I think it's important to keep talking about these issues, especially if you can do it in a creative way, or at least have a new angle or hook.
 I think there's a bad tendency in spoken-word circles to dismiss any poem that covers well-trod territory (like "here's another hip hop poem," or "here's another domestic violence poem") and while I completely understand where that's coming from and agree that we should be pushing ourselves in terms of subject matter, I ALSO believe that certain topics deserve the attention.
 Especially as someone who works with young people--particularly young men-- I like to have three or four of these kinds of poems in my pocket.

 Anyways, hope you like it.
 Might be a bit of a "preaching to the choir" piece in some ways, but that all depends on with whom we all share it.
 Any FB posts, tweets, tumblr posts, re-blogs and whatever are much appreciated, as always.

 TEN RESPONSES TO THE PHRASE “MAN UP” (words are for the updated version)

 1. Fuck you.